OldManUmby/DND.SRD.Wiki/pages/01.home/default.md

 **Why Markdown format?** Markdown is a lightweight markup language with plain text formatting syntax created by [John Gruber](https://daringfireball.net).
 It is designed so that it can be converted to HTML and many other formats using a tool by the same name.[8]
 Markdown is often used to format readme files, for writing messages in online discussion forums, and to create rich text using a plain text editor.
 As the initial description of Markdown contained ambiguities and unanswered questions, many implementations and extensions of Markdown appeared over the years to answer these issues.

 !
 The documents contained herein are rewritten from scratch in Markdown format for portability and conversion to other formats.
 This is not a basic conversion as you find on other sites, we have painstakingly converted the original Wizard's SRD PDF to markdown paragraph-by-paragraph.
-The original docxuments can be downloaded from our Sigillum-Rasa GitHub repository.
-Should you find any issues, please report them through our GitHub account.
+The original documents can be downloaded from our [Sigillum-Rasa GitHub repository](https://github.com/sigillumrasa/OGL-SRD5).
+Please report any issues you find through our GitHub account.
 Thank you!

 [Download the official Systems Reference Document v5.1 in PDF format](http://media.wizards.com/2016/downloads/DND/SRD-OGL_V5.1.pdf)